 18

 3write_action: wait for validated read resultsConcurrency saves elapsed time only when actions are independent.
-For writes on the same order, serialize execution and apply idempotency rules.
+For writes on the same model target, serialize execution and apply idempotency rules.

 As an agent grows, passing every internal action to the model wastes context and expands the space of possible mistakes.
 Filter for authorization first, then route among permitted tools relevant to the current request.
 Retrieval-augmented API selection appears in Gorilla, which evaluated models against large API collections.[4]